Hi, Prospective CIT!

 direct short circus acts, in a given skill area, with the campers

 assist in end-of-camp performance

-Thanks again for your interest in becoming a Coach-in-Training (CIT) for the Silver Lining Circus Camp!
+Thanks again for your interest in becoming a Silver Lining Circus Camp CIT!
 We look forward to welcoming you to the staff.
-Now, simply fill out the registration form and hit “submit,” and we’ll be in touch with you soon.
+Now, simply fill out the CIT Application Form and hit “submit,” and we’ll be in touch with you soon.